-The Gulf Coast is made of many inlets, bays, and lagoons.
+Coastal Louisiana is made of many inlets, bays, and lagoons.
 The coast is intersected by numerous rivers, the largest of which is the Mississippi River.
 Much of the land along the Gulf Coast is, or was, marshland.
-Ringing the Gulf Coast is the Gulf Coastal Plain which reaches from Southern Texas to the western Florida Panhandle while the western portions of the Gulf Coast are made up of many barrier islands and peninsulas, including the 130 miles (210 km) Padre Island and Galveston Island located in the U.S. State of Texas.
+Ringing the Gulf Coast is the Gulf Coastal Plain which reaches from Southern Texas to the western Florida Panhandle while the western portions of the Gulf Coast are made up of many barrier islands and peninsulas.
 These landforms protect numerous bays and inlets providing as a barrier to oncoming waves.
 The central part of the Gulf Coast, from eastern Texas through Louisiana, consists primarily of marshland.
-The eastern part of the Gulf Coast, predominantly Florida, is dotted with many bays and inlets.